-Internet Explorer 10 for Consumers
+Internet Explorer 10 for consumers

-Fast and Fluid
+Fast and fluid

 Built for speed, Internet Explorer 10 is fast at loading sites and fluid as you navigate through them.

 With performance that matches what you find in desktop apps, Internet Explorer 10 loads pages fast and runs your web apps like native Windows apps.
-According to independent research conducted by Strangeloop Networks, a firm that focuses on web content optimization solutions to global e-commerce websites and enterprise applications, Internet Explorer 10 on Windows is the fastest performing browser when measuring real-world site performance.
-In looking at page load time of the top 2,000 leading retail websites, Strangeloop found that Internet Explorer 10 rendered pages faster than other browsers – including serving pages 8% faster than Chrome 20.
+According to independent research conducted by Strangeloop Networks, Internet Explorer 10 on Windows is the fastest browser when real-world site performance is measured.
+Strangeloop found that Internet Explorer 10 rendered the top 2,000 leading retail websites faster than other browsers – including serving pages 8% faster than Chrome 20.

-Beyond page load time, Internet Explorer’s full integration into Windows 8 makes browsing sites as fast and fluid as enjoying apps.
+Beyond page load time, Internet Explorer is fully integrated into Windows 8, which makes browsing sites as fast and fluid as enjoying apps.
 Sites can be pinned right alongside apps, and Internet Explorer 10 takes full advantage of Windows 8 search and share functionality – just like apps.
 And because Internet Explorer 10 has extensive hardware acceleration support, graphically rich games, videos, and sites can run just as fast as their desktop counterparts.

-Perfect for Touch
+Perfect for touch

 Internet Explorer 10 has an entirely new, touch-first user interface.

-From the new user interface designed to work easily with your finger, innovative features like Flip Ahead, and multi-touch support, Internet Explorer 10 has a touch-first experience that rivals anything anyone has ever done with a browser on a tablet.
+From the new user interface designed to work easily with your finger, innovative features like flip ahead, and multi-touch support, Internet Explorer 10 has a touch-first experience that exceeds what’s been done with a browser on a tablet.
 Internet Explorer 10 delivers touch browsing, not just browsing on a touch-enabled device.

 Internet Explorer 10 takes a different, more modern approach to browsing.
-It puts the focus squarely on the websites you browse rather than all the tab and window management activity that previously defined browsing.
+It puts the focus squarely on the websites you browse rather than the tab and window management activity that previously defined browsing.
 From tiles on the Start screen for websites to the immersive full screen web experience, we designed IE in Windows 8 to be your daily browser for the real web.

-With Internet Explorer 10 you might notice something different about the web—it’s bigger, bolder, and optimized for touch.
+With Internet Explorer 10, you’ll notice something different about the web—it’s bigger, bolder, and optimized for touch.
 Tabs, buttons, and toolbars are now easily accessible when you need them, but quietly get out of the way when you don't.
 By learning a few simple actions, you'll be able to comfortably use your new browser.
 Everything you want to do on the web is a swipe or a tap away, and feels instant.
-Browser tabs and navigation controls appear only when you need them and quietly get out of the way when you don’t.

 [Image]

-You can feel it in the stick-to-your-finger responsiveness of the touch support for panning and zooming, swiping back and forward for page navigation, and double tapping to zoom in and out of content.
-Context menus and form controls are optimized for touch, and the browser responds fluidly to device orientation (scaling smoothly to landscape and portrait screen layouts) and “snapping” Windows 8 applications next to it.
-Internet Explorer 10 also improves the experience of browsing the Web with mouse and keyboard because it includes support for the keyboard shortcuts you expect.
-The mouse works equally as well for back and forward navigation.
+You can feel it in the stick-to-your-finger responsiveness of the touch support for panning and zooming, swiping back and forward for page navigation, and double-tapping to zoom in and out of content.
+Context menus and form controls are optimized for touch, the browser responds fluidly to landscape and portrait screen layouts, and snapping Windows 8 apps.
+If you choose to use a mouse and keyboard, Internet Explorer 10 also improves that experience by including a full range of keyboard shortcuts and mouse controls.

 The Tabs bar shows sneak peeks of the webpages you already have open.
-One-touch controls let you easily open a new tab, close tabs, or switch between tabs.
+You can use one-touch controls to easily open a new tab, close tabs, or switch between tabs.
 Open an InPrivate tab by tapping or clicking the Tab tools button .
 You can also quickly close all the tabs you have open (except the one you're on) by tapping or clicking Close tabs.